vincentrasche/vincentrasche/README.md

+##Vincent Rasche
-## I am a current masters student in Financial Economics, with interests in Asset Pricing, with primary focuses on Equities and Fixed Income
+# Currently masters student in Financial Economics, with interests in Asset Pricing, with primary focuses on Equities and Fixed Income

 I'm currently working on improving Python Coding Abilities, specifically on focussing abilities with the pandas package.
 Any help/insights on asset pricing models within Python is appreciated.